FarmDyn/documentation/docs/template/feeding_module.md

 *feedTot\_, feedmax\_, feedMin\_* (not additionally shown here) which
 allows certain flexibility in the feeding mix.

-However, for the fattners the feeding mix is fixed for different feeding regimes to precisely reproduce empirically found feeding ratios.
+However, for the fatteners the feeding mix is fixed for different feeding regimes to precisely reproduce empirically found feeding ratios.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/coeffgen/requ.gms GAMS /p_feedMinPigday\(f/ /0\.032/)